aredotna/building/_posts/2018-08-30-spaces-between-species.markdown

 Explore more interspecies behavior in the [Are.na Commons](https://www.are.na/are-na-commons/the-spaces-between-species).

-[Subscribe to the Are.na Dispatch newsletter](https://confirmsubscription.com/h/d/63777718A8377397) to get new blog posts and selected channels delivered to your inbox.
+Are.na Dispatch is a biweekly selection of new blog posts and notable channels, selected by the Are.na team and community.
+[Subscribe here](https://confirmsubscription.com/h/d/63777718A8377397).